 We do have a sofa-bed available to accommodate extra visitors.
 This should be requested in advance.

-Yes, all bed linen and towels (except pool towels) are provided free of charge.
-Please ask in advance if you would like a change of bed linen during a 2 week stay.
+During high season, all bed linen and towels (except pool towels) are provided free of charge.
+Please contact us for other times of the year.

 Yes, we have under cover parking for two cars.

 Yes, there are two solar heated showers in the pool area.